L.M. Reid is an Irish writer who has published many articles in magazines and online.

 When I was ten years old, in 1967, I moved to Australia with my parents and four siblings.
-We lived there for two years, totally unaware of the danger we were in.
+We lived there in that house for two years, totally unaware of the danger we were in.
 Our house was made from asbestos sheets.

 My Mother Wrote This Letter to My Grandmother in 1967

 The letter reads: